jameshart197/CI_PP1_ZOLA/README.md

 2. On the left hand menu select Pages
 3. For the source select Branch: main
 4. Once saved, GitHub will refresh and your website will be publishd from GitHub repository
-5. The link to your published website will appear: "Your site is published at *link* "
+5. The link to your published website will appear: "Your site is published at (https://jameshart197.github.io/CI_PP1_ZOLA/) "

 ### Forking the GitHub Repository
 1. Go to the GitHub repository